 “When the crowded Vietnamese refugee boats met storms or pirates, if everyone panicked, all would be lost.
 But if even one person on the boat remained calm and centered, it was enough.
 It showed the way for everyone to survive” (Thich Nhat Hanh)

-We should do everything possible to strengthen our physical immune system and develop the spirit of “Bodhicitta” in our spiritual heart.
-Then the light of wisdom and the loving turn of our heart will radiate to our families, society and the world!
+Together we have done everything possible to strengthen our physical immune system and develop the spirit of “bodhicitta”, of the mind of love, in our spiritual heart, so that the light of wisdom and of love present in our heart could radiate on our families, society and the world.